 If you're like me you love to hike.
 The challenge is finding the best hikes -- the trails that take you above timberline to turquoise lakes nestled in dramatic cirques, to passes with see forever views and to glorious alpine meadows filled with wildflowers.
 My opinionated guide helps you find the best hikes in America's top hiking areas.

 Southwestern Colorado - One of Colorado's best day hiking areas is the San Juan Mountains around the towns of Ouray, Telluride and Silverton.
 The area boasts some of the most spectacular peaks, ridges and glacial valleys in the state.
 Fourteen peaks tower above 14,000-ft. and literally hundreds rise above 13,000-ft.

-Central Colorado - The Sawatch and Elk Mountain ranges around Aspen, Leadville, offer the quintessential Rocky Mountain hiking experience with glacial valleys leading to vast alpine expanses sprinkled with glistening lakes amid soaring peaks.
+Central Colorado - The Sawatch and Elk Mountain ranges around Aspen, Leadville and Marble offer the quintessential Rocky Mountain hiking experience with glacial valleys leading to vast alpine expanses sprinkled with glistening lakes amid soaring peaks.
 Three national forests and six wilderness areas protect this amazing landscape.